Order a Signed Copy of Chicks and the City!

 Released December 2019, you can order online or see a list of retail locations at BookstoreExplorer.com.

-The Golden Girls Reference Guide Coming 2021 from Globe Pequot Press
+The Definitive Golden Girls Reference Guide Coming September 2021 from Lyons Press

 Have you ever watched The Golden Girls and wondered, why would Gary Hart’s campaign manager wear a night gown?
 How could Robin Givens return a prize fighter?
 Does Bea Arthur actually look like Fess Parker in heels?
 So Danny Thomas isn’t a lesbian?
 And – more importantly – who are all these people?

-Wonder no more, because you’ll soon have the answers to all these questions and more in my next book, tentatively titled Isn’t Danny Thomas One?
-The Definitive Golden Girls Cultural Reference Guide, coming in 2021 from Globe Pequot Press, a division of Rowman & Littlefield.
+Wonder no more, because you’ll soon have the answers to all these questions and more in my next book, tentatively titled The Definitive Golden Girls Cultural Reference Guide, coming in 2021 from Lyons Press, an imprint of Globe Pequot, the trade division of Rowman & Littlefield.